Michael Voss: Rise to stardom

 At 17 years and 11 days of age in 1992, he debuted for the Brisbane Bears against Fitzroy at Princes Park in Melbourne in Round 18, 1992, the youngest-ever player to play a senior game for the club.

 Although highly skilled, he was also slight, but he worked to get the most out of his body.
 By 1996, he was one of the most accomplished players in the competition, and at the end of the season he shared the Brownlow Medal, the game's highest individual honour, with James Hird.
+In doing so, Voss became the first Queenslander to win the Brownlow Medal in 1996.

 Brisbane Lions

 At the end of 1996, following the merger of the Fitzroy Football Club and the Brisbane Bears, Voss and teammate Alastair Lynch were named as inaugural co-captains of the newly formed Brisbane Lions.
 In 2019, Kobe Howard described Voss as "one of the game's greatest players" in Australian football history.

 In 1998, Voss suffered a catastrophic injury while contesting a mark at Subiaco Oval in Perth in a match against Fremantle.
 He collided with Fremantle's Shane Parker and broke his lower leg in half.
 The subsequent operation was at Sir Charles Gairdner Hospital, and it was a year before he was fit and in training to play again.
 This injury, along with the destabilisation caused by the merger of Fitzroy and the Bears, was a key factor in the Brisbane Lions finishing 16th (last) with a record of 5 wins, 16 losses, and 1 draw.